0x6770/distributed_algorithms_raft/README.md

 mix deps.get
 ```

+## Debugging

+Debugging options are listed in `Makefile`.
+To use debugging option, add them to `DEBUG_OPTION` variable in `Makefile:15`

+Debugging level by default is 0, can also be adjusted in `Makefile:17`.

 ## Branch Structure

 We have created different branches for you to play around with different tests and configurations